 2. Evaluating Location and Market Demographics

 Geographic location is a strong driver of pharmacy value.
 Pharmacies with high walk-in traffic, proximity to a health center, or within growing environments do charge higher prices.
 Demographics also play a role.
-A pharmacy with a community that has a strong demand for prescriptions, long-term care, or specialty services is also more attractive to buyers.
+A pharmacy with a community with a strong demand for prescriptions, long-term care, or specialty services is also more attractive to buyers.
 Local competitive advantage and patient allegiance are just as critical in 2025.
-[Read: What It Takes to Buy and Run a Pharmacy] A pharmacy that gives the buyer some stability can often fetch a higher selling price.
+[Read: What It Takes to Buy and Run a Pharmacy] A pharmacy that gives the buyer stability can often fetch a higher selling price.

 3. Considering Contracts and Compliance

 One interesting factor in a pharmacy business sale is the relevance of contracts and compliance.
-Pharmacies have to stay in the good graces of PBMs, insurers, wholesalers, and regulators.
+Pharmacies must stay in the good graces of PBMs, insurers, wholesalers, and regulators.
 Buyers will therefore pay close attention to review any contracts for restrictions and risks that might affect future business.
-It’s just as important to comply with state board of pharmacy regulations, DEA regulations, and Medicare or Medicaid billing.
+It’s just as essential to comply with state board of pharmacy regulations, DEA regulations, and Medicare or Medicaid billing.
 Any violations of the agreement can lower the value or stall a sale.
 Pharmacies with clean records and good vendor relationships tend to sell faster and for more money.

 4. Reviewing Growth Potential and Services Offered